-- 7.1 As required under Regulation 102 of the Habitats Regulations 2010, a screening assessment has been undertaken to identify the 'likely significant effects' of the NDP.
-A screening matrix was prepared in order to identify whether any of the policies in the Plan would be likely to have a significant effect on the River Wye SAC. - 7.2 The findings of the screening matrix can be found in the Screening Matrix in Appendix 2 of this report.
+- 6.1 Regulation 102 of the Habitats Regulations 2010 requires that a Screening Assessment be undertaken, in order to identify the 'likely significant effects' of an NDP.
+Accordingly, a screening matrix was prepared and this determined the extent to which any of the policies within the Allensmore NDP would be likely to have a significant effect on the River Wye SAC - 6.2 The findings of the screening matrix can be found in the appendix.
 Colour coding was used to record the likely impacts of the policies on the European site and its qualifying habitats and species as shown in the table 1 below.

-Red There are likely to be significant effects Green Significant effects are unlikely submission version of the Herefordshire Core Strategy were also taken into consideration.
+Red There are likely to be significant effects Green Significant effects are unlikely